 To edit a bookmark, position the caret over a bookmark in a file, or select the bookmark from the Bookmarks tab of the Inspector as shown above.
 Clicking the 'Search > Add/Edit Bookmark' menu option or pressing Ctrl+B will display the Bookmark dialog with all the values from the selected bookmark.
 Change any values and click Update to apply the changes or Cancel to ignore the changes.

 Searching for Bookmarks

-To search for the next bookmark after the current cursor position, click the 'Search > Next Bookmark' menu option or press F2.
+To search for the next bookmark after the current caret position, click the 'Search > Next Bookmark' menu option or press F2.
 If a bookmark is found it will be selected in the file.
 The search will wrap to the beginning of the file if no more bookmarks are found.
-Similarly, to search for the previous bookmark before the current cursor position, click the 'Search > Previous Bookmark' menu option or press Shift+F2.
+Similarly, to search for the previous bookmark before the current caret position, click the 'Search > Previous Bookmark' menu option or press Shift+F2.

-To remove a bookmark, place the cursor over the bookmark in the file or select the bookmark from the Bookmarks tab of the Inspector.
+To remove a bookmark, place the caret over the bookmark in the file or select the bookmark from the Bookmarks tab of the Inspector.
 Click the 'Search > Toggle Bookmark' menu option or press Ctrl+F2 to remove the bookmark from the file.
 Alternately, all bookmarks can be removed from the file at once by clicking the 'Search > Clear All Bookmarks' menu option.

 Exporting and Importing Bookmarks

 To export the list of bookmarks to a CSV file, right-click on the Bookmarks tab as shown above and select Export CSV... from the menu.
 The CSV file can be imported back into the Bookmarks tab by choosing Import... from the right-click menu.
 Note that if importing a CSV file which contains types defined in a Template (for example ZIPFILERECORD as shown above), then the Template must be run on the current file before the Import is done.